codurance/site/_posts/2017-11-13-tetris-ai-experiment-1-2-single-parent-evolutionary-algorithm.md

 You calculate the value of each node in the hidden layer in the same way - and then you do the same for the output layer but using the hidden layer as input.

 The output layer is read in order to provide the output result of the neural network.
-How exactly the layer is read is dependent on the purpose of the network.
+Neural networks have different purposes.
+They are often trying to solve a classification or a regression problem.

+### Regression

+A regression problem is typically the first you will learn to solve as the simple examples are very easy to understand.

+If a network is trying to solve a regression problem, that means it is trying to approximate an unknown function. e.g. f(x) => x^2 + 3x + 2
+The weights and biases in the network will typically be adjusted using supervised learning and a training set (a set of values with known input and output) and eventually, the network will be a close approximation to the unknown original function.

 ### Activation Function